QuentinRa/blog.quentinra.dev/special/ilo/figures/idea.md

 [Go back](index.md)

-You can find some tutorial about
+You can find a tutorial about
 IntelliJ [here](../../../tools/jetbrains/index.md).

 > do remember that IntelliJ can only run a file if all
 > the project is working.
-That not our case so you
+That is not our case so you
 > will have to add the test classes one after another.

 <hr class="sl">